-I am a researcher in the field of speech and language neuroscience.
+I am a postdoctoral scholar at Stanford University in the Gwilliams Laboratory of Speech Neuroscience.
 I completed a PhD at UC Berkeley-UCSF in the Chang lab, where I studied how long-term language experience affects the human brain’s representations of speech sounds, sound sequences, and words.
 You can read (and hear!) more about my research on this page.
 I was fortunate to have been supported by the NSF Graduate Research Fellowship, the H2H8 Fellowship, and the UCSF Discovery Fellowship.

 As an undergraduate at UC Berkeley, I studied Cognitive Science and Computer Science.
 I was a research assistant in the Knight lab, where I worked with Arjen Stolk on a communication study focused on the neural correlates of non-verbal human communication.
 You can play the communication game used in this experiment here.